lakisharenee/Therabank-Marketing-Project/README.md

 # Therabank-Marketing-Supervised-Learning-Project
-Use Supervised Learning to help marketing team identify customers who will take out a personal loan.
+In this case study, Therabank - a banking institution - wants to develop a marketing campaign to sell personal loans to bank customers.
+The marketing budget is limited so we want to get the most out of our marketing dollars.
+Here supervised learning is sed to help the marketing team identify bank customers who'd be most likey to convert into personal loan customers.